ALive-research/Slicer-Liver/Docs/adr/0006-branch-model.md

 Initially, **one** CI image (`ghcr.io/alive-research/slicer-build-ubuntu2404`, pinned to Slicer `main`) builds **both** branches.
-This is safe while `master` ≡ `preview` content-wise (the situation immediately after this ADR's PR merges and `master` is force-updated to match `preview`).
+This is safe while `main` ≡ `preview` content-wise (the situation immediately after this ADR's change set lands — see "Migration steps" — and `main` is force- updated to match `preview`).

-A **second** image (`...slicer-build-ubuntu2404-stable`, pinned to a Slicer 5.10.x SHA) is added in a follow-up ADR when — and only when — the first PR lands on `preview` that uses a Slicer-main-only API and breaks the stable build of `master`'s CI.
+A **second** image (`...slicer-build-ubuntu2404-stable`, pinned to a Slicer 5.10.x SHA) is added in a follow-up ADR when — and only when — the first PR lands on `preview` that uses a Slicer-main-only API and breaks the stable build of `main`'s CI.
 Until that real trigger appears, building a stable-only image is premature work.

 ### Legacy Slicer (5.6, 5.8)

 The legacy ExtensionsIndex entries on the `5.6` and `5.8` branches — which currently point `scm_revision: master` — are retired in the same change set as this ADR (separate upstream PRs against `Slicer/ExtensionsIndex`).
 Reasons:

 - Slicer 5.6 (November 2023) and Slicer 5.8 (early 2025) are both
   past their natural support window for active feature development.
-- The post-force-update `master` carries content (Qt 6 migration, modernised APIs from `9ef780b COMP: Fix compile errors`) that does not compile against Slicer 5.6 / 5.8.
+- The post-rename, post-force-update `main` carries content (Qt 6 migration, modernised APIs from `9ef780b COMP: Fix compile errors`) that does not compile against Slicer 5.6 / 5.8.
   Continuing to advertise Slicer-Liver as installable on those releases would mean publishing a known-broken extension.
+- GitHub auto-redirects refs after a branch rename, so the legacy entries would *technically* keep resolving (`master` → `main`) for a while.
+But that just papers over the incompatibility; the resolved build would still fail.
+Retiring the entries makes the state explicit.
 - The natural recommendation to legacy-Slicer users is "upgrade Slicer."

-If support for an older Slicer release is re-introduced later, the right mechanism is a maintenance branch (e.g. `release/5.10`) cut from a known-good `master` SHA, with an explicit ADR.
+If support for an older Slicer release is re-introduced later, the right mechanism is a maintenance branch (e.g. `release/5.10`) cut from a known-good `main` SHA, with an explicit ADR.

+### Migration steps (one-time, this ADR's PR is the trigger)

+In this order:

+1. **Merge this ADR's PR** to `preview`.
+The repo content now describes the model with the new naming.
+2. **Rename the existing `master` branch to `main`** via the GitHub API or repo settings.
+GitHub transfers the branch-protection rule automatically and installs a permanent ref redirect so existing `master` references resolve transparently.
+3. **Force-update `main` to `preview`'s tip** so both branches start from the same content.
+This is the one-time force-update; from here on `main` evolves only via PR + cherry-pick.
+4. **Re-tighten `main`'s branch protection** to disallow force-pushes (the only force-push the branch will ever see is step 3 itself).
+5. **File the upstream `Slicer/ExtensionsIndex` PRs** that retire the `5.6` and `5.8` `SlicerLiver` entries (branches are pre- staged on `RafaelPalomar/ExtensionsIndex`).

 ## Alternatives considered

 ### A. Keep `develop` (full gitflow)

-Resurrect the pre-retirement state: `develop` for integration, `master` for releases, feature branches off `develop`, release branches between them.
+Resurrect the pre-retirement state: `develop` for integration, `master`/`main` for releases, feature branches off `develop`, release branches between them.

 **Rejected** because the original gitflow retirement (alongside